Ascaris: Morphology and anatomy

 The body is long, cylindrical, and fusiform (pointed at both the ends).
 The body wall is composed of cuticle, epidermis and musculature.
 There is a pseudocoelom.
-Respiration is by simple diffusion.
-The nervous system consists of a nerve ring and many longitudinal nerve cords.
-Reproduction is exclusively sexual, and males are usually shorter than females.
+The digestive tract is complete with prominent muscular pharynx.
+Respiration is by simple diffusion across body wall.
+The nervous system consists of a nerve ring and many longitudinal nerve cord.
+They are dioecious and have separate reproductive systems consisting of thread like gonads and genital ducts that open outside by apertures.
+Fertilization is internal and development is mostly indirect.
+Sexual dimorphism is well marked.
+Externally, males are much shorter than females and males also have a curved posterior end, unlike females.
+Internally, in males, all the digestive, reproductive systems open in a common chamber- cloaca whereas in females, there is a separate anus for digestive tract and female genital pore for female reproductive system.

 Defense mechanism

 As part of the parasite defense strategy, Ascaris roundworms secrete a series of inhibitors to target digestive and immune-related host proteases, which include pepsin, trypsin, chymotrypsin/elastase, cathepsins, and metallocarboxypeptidases (MCPs).

 Ascaris species inhibit MCPs by releasing an enzyme known as Ascaris carboxypeptidase inhibitor (ACI).
 This enzyme binds to the active site of MCP and blocks the cleavage of its own proteins by the host MCP.
 Similarly, they inhibit trypsin by releasing the protein Ascaris Trypsin Inhibitor (pdb 1ATA).

 History

 Ascaris has been present in humans for at least several thousand years, as evidenced by Ascaris eggs found in paleofeces and in the intestines of mummified humans.

 A. lumbricoides was originally called Lumbricus teres and was first described in detail by Edward Tyson in 1683.
 The genus Ascaris was originally described as the genus for Ascaris lumbricoides by Carl Linnaeus in 1758.
 The morphologically similar Ascaris suum was described from pigs by Johann August Ephraim Goeze in 1782.